 We offer School Groups a fantastic educational countryside experience with a variety of different activities and are Norfolk LEA approved for school visits.

 We can accommodate up-to 54 people within Whitwell Hall itself being fully catered for by our cook.
-All are meals are home cooked with locally sourced meat and vegetables from Reepham.
+All are meals are home cooked with locally sourced meat and vegetables.
 Or if you are feeling more adventurous, why not try bringing your group camping?